suvirbhargav/record-screen-aurelia1-js/README.md

 # `screen-recorder-aurelia1`

-This project is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli).
+aurelia 1 based screeen recorder

-For more information, go to https://aurelia.io/docs/cli/webpack
+This project is bootstrapped by aurelia/new.
+It was mostly a quick prototype version. works with basic screen recording.
+It uses recordRTC framework for recording screen.

 ## Run dev app